-Two micro-benchmarks from the 1992 Sprite LFS file system [Rosenblum 1992] are sometimes used in research papers for performance analysis: the large file benchmark and the small file benchmark.
+Two microbenchmarks from the 1992 Sprite LFS file system [Rosenblum 1992] are sometimes used in research papers for performance analysis: the large-file benchmark and the small-file benchmark.

-Sprite LFS Large File Benchmark.
-Three papers [Mazieres et al. 1999; Wang et al. 1999; Wang et al. 2002] included this benchmark in their performance evaluation.
-The benchmark has five phases:
+Sprite LFS Large-File Benchmark.
+Three papers [Mazières et al. 1999; Wang et al. 2002, 1999] included this benchmark in their performance evaluation.
+The benchmark has five phases.

-- (1) Create a 100MB file using sequential writes.

-- (2) Reads the file sequentially.

-- (3) Writes 100MB randomly to the existing file.

-- (4) Reads 100MB randomly from the file.

-- (5) Reads the file sequentially.
+- (1) creates a 100MB file using sequential writes; - (2) reads the file sequentially; - (3) writes 100MB randomly to the existing file; - (4) reads 100MB randomly from the file; and - (5) reads the file sequentially.

 The most apparent fault with this benchmark is that it uses a fixed-size file and therefore does not scale.
-It also uses the random library routine rather than having a built-in pseudorandom number generator (as Postmark does-see Section 7.1) which may make results incomparable across machines with different implementations.
+It also uses the random library routine rather than having a built-in pseudorandom number generator (as Postmark does; see Section 7.1), which may make results incomparable across machines with different implementations.

-Another fault is that the caches are not cleaned between each phase, and so some number of operations in a given phase may be serviced from the cache (the amount would actually depend on the pseudo-random number generator for phases 3 and 4, further emphasizing the need for a common generator).
+Another of its faults is that the caches are not cleaned between each phase, and so some number of operations in a given phase may be serviced from the cache (the amount would actually depend on the pseudorandom number generator for phases 3 and 4, further emphasizing the need for a common generator).
 However, two of the papers did specify that caches were cleaned after each write phase.
-It should be noted that for the random read phase, the benchmark ends up reading the entire file, and so the latency of this phase depends on the file system's read-ahead algorithm (and the pseudo-random number generator).
+It should be noted that for the random-read phase, the benchmark ends up reading the entire file, and so the latency of this phase depends on the file system's read-ahead algorithm (and the pseudorandom number generator).

-One of the good points about the benchmark is that each stage is timed separately, with a high level of accuracy, and only relevant portions of the code are timed.
-For example, when performing random writes, it first generates the random order (though it uses a poorlydesigned algorithm which is $O(N^2)$ in the worst case), and then starts timing the writes.
+One of the good points of the benchmark is that each stage is timed separately with a high level of accuracy, and only relevant portions of the code are timed.
+For example, when performing random writes, it first generates the random order (though it uses a poorly designed algorithm which is $O(N^2)$ in the worst case), and then starts timing the writes.